 2. How did you learn about pest control?

 I am self-taught.
 After I started working at the Gilbert store, I took classes online and read everything I could about pest and weed prevention.
 I really studied the labels of all the products we sell, too.
 Since I started, I have taken six or seven online classes and earned certificates from each one.
 Also, my husband is a pro-applicator, so if I have any questions, I ask him.

 3. Do you enjoy working in the same industry as your husband?

 Yes!
 We carpool together every day.
 We talk a lot about chemicals.
 I’ll tell him something about an issue a customer brought up that day and he’ll tell me what he thinks I should suggest or tell me about another chemical that would really help.
 We never fight.
 Our skills really complement each other.

 4. You rotate your schedule among three Bug and Weed Mart locations: Scottsdale, Mesa, and Tempe.
 What is bugging people the most at those locations?

 In Tempe, I hear a little bit of everything.
 In Mesa, it’s roaches and more recently, bed bugs.
 When I’m In Scottsdale, I see a lot of customers coming in about rats.
 Every area has pockets of scorpions, especially those who live near mountains or have property that backs up to a preserve.

 5. We have to ask: What bugs you the most?

 Spiders.
 Oh, and roaches.
 These two pests are definitely my least favorite.

 Whatever bugs you most, Bug and Weed Mart has the equipment and expertise to prepare you for do-it-yourself pest control.
-Stop by any of our five valley wide locations.
-Tonya is one of many associates standing by, ready to help.
+Stop by any of our Valley-wide locations; Tonya Gardner is one of many associates standing by, ready to help.
 We’ll teach you to do it yourself, do it right, and do it for less.